RoboSparrow/xapi-server-report/readme.md

 ## Usage

-It is highly recommended to run this script with root permissions in order to avoid file permission issues
+It is highly recommended to run this script with root permissions to avoid file permission issues

 ```bash
 sudo ./report.sh